 Because private flights are customized to the individual traveler, the best way to reserve one is to request a quote from a charter jet service.
 But for the best deals, you may wish to use a service like JetSuite or Jump Seat.
 These services allow members to grab seats on private flights that are already scheduled for low prices.
 For example, someone may book a flight from Chicago to San Francisco; if the plane has empty seats or it will return to Chicago without passengers, the plane’s owner can post the flight.
 Then, travelers can take one of those unfilled seats.
 The more people who jump on the flight, the lower the individual price falls.

 For years, traveling on repositioning flights has been common throughout Europe.
-Most of the time you cannot choose the exact route or schedule, but you can take a private flight to a place like Ibiza for up to 75 percent less than it would cost otherwise (see this page for hotels that will help you feel like a rock star as well).
+Most of the time you cannot choose the exact route or schedule, but you can take a private flight to a place like Ibiza for up to 75 percent less than it would cost otherwise.
 Again, you can use a service to help you find deals, or search “deadhead” or “empty leg” flights to find options that may be more appealing than a commercial airline.

 While most people will still find that flights on commercial airlines are the most affordable, for a special occasion or when you want to have a more convenient and glamorous option, flying privately might be a more affordable and appealing option.
 Consider looking into it for your next trip, and don’t be surprised if you never want to go commercial again.